 What are the known Gastroparesis Causes?

-There are three types or subdivisions of gastroparesis – diabetic, post-surgical, and idiopathic gastroparesis.
+There are three types or subdivisions of gastroparesis – diabetic, post-surgical, and idiopathic.
 The causes of the first two types are clearer than the last.

 1. Diabetic Autonomic Neuropathy

-The gastroparetic stomach of a diabetic also has low blood glucose levels at bedtime, with very high blood sugar in the morning.
+The stomach of a person with diabetes and gastroparesis also has low blood glucose levels at bedtime, with very high blood sugar in the morning.
 Gastroparesis is just one of the manifestations of diabetic autonomic neuropathy.
 Others include cardiovascular irregularities, genitourinary disorders, metabolic diseases, metabolic dysfunctions, and pupillary conditions.
 It can also cause damage to the vagus nerve.
-Diabetic gastroparesis make the absorption of oral hypoglycemic agents unpredictable because of delayed gastric emptying.
-It also means that the food is absorbed slowly, making blood sugar control and monitoring even more difficult.
+Diabetic gastroparesis makes the absorption of oral hypoglycemic agents unpredictable because of delayed gastric emptying.
+It also means that the food is absorbed slowly, causing blood sugar control and monitoring even more difficult.

 Management of diabetic gastroparesis is slightly different from the other gastroparesis causes.
 For those with diabetic autonomic neuropathy, the primary treatment goals are improved gastric emptying and regaining control of blood glucose levels.
 This entails the adjustment of a patient’s insulin regimen.